WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 **`core` and `cli`**

 These are the only two Webstone dependencies used in the `create-webstone-app/template/package.json` file.
-As Webstone evolves, it is the job of the `core` package to depend on additional Webstone packages.
+As Webstone Plugins evolves, it is the job of the `core` package to depend on additional Webstone packages.
 With that, the developer experience for Webstone apps is as simple as it gets with only two dependencies needed.

 _Fun fact_: Thanks to this simplicity, any regular SvelteKit web application can be turned into a Webstone project by adding the `@webstone/cli` and `@webstone/core` dependencies.
 Once installed, the Webstone CLI can be leveraged to further develop the project.